openwrtuser/bash4hosts/README.md

 --------------------------------------------------------------------------------------

-Use script at your own risk.
+Use the scripts at your own risk.
 Some legitimate websites could stop working.

-In this case, try less restrictive original hosts files (e.g. 1Hosts Lite, HaGeZi Multi PRO, Small oisd, etc.).
+In this case, you may try using less restrictive original hosts files (e.g. 1Hosts Lite, HaGeZi Multi PRO, Small oisd, etc.) in the scripts.

-Modify the script to suit your needs.
+Modify the scripts to suit your needs.

 No further updates are planned.